 Socially sustainable operations include respecting the rights of indigenous peoples, promoting the working conditions and rights of employees, considering health and safety issues, avoiding involuntary resettlement of populations and protecting cultural heritage.

 The goals set for Finnfund stress the importance of generating positive development impacts.
 Since 2009, the company has been developing a tool for the systematic assessment and reporting of development impacts.
-From 2013 all new projects have been assessed with the tool.
+Since 2012 all new projects have been assessed with the tool.

 The values guiding Finnfund’s operations were determined in cooperation with the entire personnel.
 The work was completed in the autumn of 2010, when the values and their definitions took the following form: